mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/index.md

 - `mc-linux` for Linux

 Linux, macOS: Rename the file to `mc` and make sure that the file is marked as executable (`chmod +x`).

-## What is it

-The CLI can be used to create starter projects, upload timeseries, events and files, read agent diagnostics etc.

 ## List of all commands